geard8/docs/git_post-receive/use_git_post-receive_on_remote.md

 thor@thor:~/docs/docs_bare_project.git/hooks$
 ```

-## local setup
+## Local setup

-All command in this part is on local which in this case is on windows 10.
+All command in this part is on local which in this case is on windows 10 and shall only be done after remote setup is done.

 - Make use you are in folder for git repo on local that you wish to push to remote.
 ```